LinkedInLearning/advanced-react-router-techniques-with-typescript-2128097/README.md

 # Advanced React Router Techniques with TypeScript
 This is the repository for the LinkedIn Learning course `Advanced React Router Techniques with TypeScript`.
 The full course is available from [LinkedIn Learning][lil-course-url].

+![lil-thumbnail-url]

+## Course Description

+In this course, Oluchukwu Okpala, a senior SE, guides you through advanced React Router techniques to elevate your navigation skills and build scalable applications.
+Learn about nested routes, dynamic parameters, programmatic navigation, and seamless error handling.
+Discover how to implement protected routes for securing parts of your app and manage navigation without full-page reloads.
+Use React.lazy and React Suspense to optimize performance through lazy loading.
+Understand the intricacies of client-side routing, and navigate through different route structures efficiently.
+By the end of this course, you will be able to confidently build user flows, handle dynamic data, and ensure excellent user experiences in your apps.

 _See the readme file in the main branch for updated instructions and information._
 ## Instructions
 This repository has branches for each of the videos in the course.
 You can use the branch pop up menu in github to switch to a specific branch and take a look at the course at that stage, or you can add `/tree/BRANCH_NAME` to the URL to go to the branch you want to access.